pmotwani07/test-bunch/README.md

 Prometheus

-ELK Stack
+ELK Stack ( Elastic Search and Kibana)

-Fluent Bit  - Mentioned here but for me it was not working on minikube due to resource containers and dependencies, so installed manually
+Fluent Bit  - Mentioned here but for me it was not working on minikube due to resource containers and dependencies, so installed it  manually  ( commands shared in further steps )

 ## Repository Structure

-test-bunch/
-├── Dockerfile
-├── README.md
-├── nginx.conf
-├── terraform/
-│ ├── main.tf
-│ ├── provider.tf
-│ ├── terraform.tfstate
-│ ├── nginx-chart/
-│ └── modules/
-│ ├── elasticsearch/
-│ ├── kibana/
-│ ├── prometheus/
-│ ├── fluent-bit/
-│ └── nginx/

----
+Root level - provider file , main file , nginx chart , gitignore file

+Terraform directory - modules as required

 ## 1️⃣ Nginx Dockerfile